tldr-pages/tldr/pages/common/exec.md

 `exec {{command -with -flags}}`

-- Replace with the specified command clearing environment variables:
+- Replace with the specified command, clearing environment variables:

 `exec -c {{command -with -flags}}`